junjizhi/emacstil.com/_posts/2022-03-04-setting-up-vale-prose-linter-on-emacs.md

 documents my attempt to set up [Vale](https://github.com/errata-ai/vale) on Emacs, which lints prose based on the configured writing styles.

-First, we need to install [Vale](https://github.com/errata-ai/vale).
+First, you need to install [Vale](https://github.com/errata-ai/vale).
 If you are in Mac OS X, `brew install vale` should do the trick.

 Next is to set up `.vale.ini` file in your home directory, and set up